Written by The Vern

 A good horror/thriller should have two things to get me invested in the story.
 It should have an interesting villain and a compassionate protagonist.
 Hangman offers neither.
 The family, which features actors Jeremy Sisto (May) and Kate Ashfield (Shaun of the Dead), are very basic and generic.
 They are the type of family you see in a cereal commercial or a canceled TV pilot from the Disney channel.
 There is no depth to any of them at all, and the only real arguments they have are about who left the orange juice out last night.
 The intruder himself is also really bad because he comes off more like a cry baby rather than someone to fear.
 Before he begins killing anyone, he does nothing but watch these people and cry.
 I’m not kidding; for over an hour we are watching this guy record the most dullest family ever and then watch him cry about it as well.
 Not the greatest combo to build fear and suspense with.

-Earlier I watched a movie called The Black Tape (you can read my review of that one here) which also featured a killer stalking a family, but in that one.
-The characters were a lot more interesting and it made sense why the intruder was able to go unnoticed for so long in that one.
+Earlier I watched a movie called The Black Tape, which also featured a killer stalking a family, but in that one the characters were a lot more interesting and it made sense why the intruder was able to go unnoticed for so long in that one.
 The Black Tape had a much lower budget and didn’t get picked up by any major distribution company and I wonder why Hangman did.
 The concept of a guy stalking a family was interesting enough but it had nothing else going for it to keep me entertained.